 If you’re anti-floral like me, prepare to fall in love with these intriguing fragrances.

 This is where my love of fragrance started.
-I was buying a gift for a friend and received a sample of this particular scent.
-After I inhaled the refreshingly clean yet woodsy scent, I was hooked.
+I was buying a gift for a friend and received a sample of this, and after I inhaled the refreshingly clean yet woodsy scent I was hooked.
 It’s a permanent part of my fragrance collection and has become my go-to perfume for when I want to feel strong, confident, and alluring.

 I remember sneaking into my mom’s bathroom to steal a few sprays of her perfume when I was growing up.
 I was always mesmerized by one particular bottle of Tom Ford.
-Years later, while on a routine trip to Sephora, I started spraying this a beautiful black bottle of Oud Wood.
+Years later, while on a routine trip to Sephora, I started spraying this a beautiful black bottle of Oud Wood and was just as entranced as before.
 The blend of oud wood, sandalwood, amber, and vetiver combine to create the perfect scent for a night out or a morning at a coffee shop.

 I know what you’re thinking, “Doesn’t she know that fleur means flower?”
 Mais, oui.
 However, this perfume doesn’t smell like florals.
 It smells like musk and pink peppercorns and amber all joined forces to create the perfect scent.
 It’s clean and soft like a cotton shirt that’s fresh from the dryer, yet sensual and warm like the perfect summer night.